VanechekDenisik/runner-test/README.md

 [MovementSpeedBonus](Assets/_GAME/Characters/Scripts/Bonuses/MovementSpeedBonus.cs).

 In the system I am using all SOLID principles:
-1) SRP for simple code
+1) SRP for easy to understand code => easy to rewrite if necessary.
-2) OCP for extendable and modular bonuses.
-Instead of changing existing scripts you can inherit from specific classes or use existing classes and configs.
+2) OCP for extendable and modular bonuses and collectables.
+Instead of changing existing scripts you can inherit from specific classes or use existing classes and configs and just setup existing parameters to create new collectables.
 3) LSP for correct inheritance.
 You can see that in the system there are some inheritance and polymorphism used to remove duplication and to extend existing logic.
 4) ISP: there are not much interfaces in the project because of rather easy logic of the game.